 Yes, I am a writer, but you will read no hype about my books.

-My trailers at the top of this blog will give you an idea if you're curious.
+My trailers are on a separate page of this blog and will give you an idea if you're curious.
 Wendy Tyler Ryan crafted them into works of art.
 Tyler and Ryan are the names of her two sons.

 What's her last name?
 I don't know.

 My code is that of the Old West.
 I don't pry.
 Need someone to listen, to give a damn?
 I'm your man.

 You want privacy?
 I'm still your man.
 I will give your invisible wounds breathing room.

 What did Wyatt Earp say?
 "Never crowd a fellow unless you got a first class reason."

 So what's the point of this little post?